NOVEL-IN-PROGRESS

 "Are you afraid of goin' without him?"
 Severine asked.

 "No, I ain't.
-I go straight there and then get things ready for Albin at my sister's.
+I go straight there and get things ready for Albin.
 Don't you know, it's best to do what your man tell you, then you got peace between you."

 "I go, too?"
 Severine asked.